JDBDT/jdbdt/src/site/markdown/DB.md

 <a name="StatementPooling"></a>

-A database handle may maintain a pool of reusable `java.sql.PreparedStatement` object to avoid re-compiling SQL statements it executes.
+A database handle may maintain a pool of reusable `java.sql.PreparedStatement` object to avoid re-compiling SQL code it needs to execute.
 This happens whether or not some form of pooling is implemented for the underlying JDBC driver.

-Statement pooling is enabled by default and, generally, it should provide more efficiency and cause no problems during statement execution.
+The scheme is enabled by default and, generally, it should provide more efficiency and cause no problems during statement execution.
-A few drivers, however, may do not work well with statement reuse.
+A few drivers, however, may not work well with statement reuse.
-In those cases, statement pooling should be disabled as follow:
+In those cases, statement pooling should be disabled as follows:

     import org.jdbdt.JDBDT.*;
     import org.jdbdt.DB;